top of page

 • Provisioning: Taylors butcher and a superb fish van provide fresh meat to travelling sailors.

-Final Thoughts
+🌅 Final Thoughts

-Ramsgate is a marina that ticks the boxes: safe entry, dog-friendly town, sandy beaches, and a proper yacht club.
+Ramsgate is a marina that ticks all the boxes: safe entry, dog-friendly town, sandy beaches, and a proper yacht club.
 It doesn’t have the cosmopolitan feel of Brighton or the size of Eastbourne, but it has authentic character and a warm welcome.

 For Svea, the beach walks were the highlight.
 For me, it was a pint at the Royal Temple Yacht Club overlooking the harbour at sunset.
 Together, that’s a win.